The moment you realize your stress system is broken

 Definition: Relationship boundary setting means defining clear limits on your emotional availability and responsibility within specific relationships, preventing other people’s stress from becoming your chronic stress through enmeshment or codependency patterns.

 Why it works: Some relationships create chronic stress through poor boundaries.
 Enmeshment (unclear where you end and the other person begins) means their stress becomes your stress.
 Poor boundaries with demanding colleagues, family members, or friends create constant stress transmission.
 Boundary clarity in relationships prevents stress absorption.
 When you say “I cannot take on this project because my capacity is full,” you are preventing overcommitment stress.
 When you stop responding to anxiety-driven contact, you are preventing codependency stress.
-Research on occupational recovery shows that people who clearly define their emotional and work-hour limits report significantly lower burnout and interpersonal stress [9].
+Sonnentag and Fritz’s research on recovery experiences supports the value of psychological detachment, the ability to mentally disengage during off-hours, which shows moderate relationships with reduced job strain and improved well-being [9].

 Implementation: Identify one relationship that consistently leaves you feeling drained.
 Set one clear boundary and maintain it.
 Notice the stress reduction over 2-3 weeks.